How-to guide

 • For tokens: --username 'pbs@pbs!tokenid' and --password 'token-secret'.

-• Enable “Verify TLS certificate” in PVE to enforce hostname match.
+• Enable “Validate TLS certificate” in PVE to enforce hostname match.

 6) Build backup jobs

-• Schedule VM backups daily or twice daily; align with maintenance windows.
+• Schedule VM backups daily or twice daily; align with your environment.

 • Retention starting point: keep 7 daily, 4 weekly, 3 monthly; avoid unlimited.